 Vaccine Research and Development

 Sabin Foundation Europe promotes the research and development of a new generation of effective, low-cost vaccines for diseases that traditionally are not financed by commercial product development pipelines.
 We support ongoing research and development for the only human hookworm vaccine, as well as vaccines for schistosomiasis, Chagas disease, leishmaniasis and severe acute respiratory syndrome (SARS).

 Immunization is one of the best investments a country can make for the health and vitality of its population as well as the growth of its economy.
 Vaccines not only prevent death, they also increase educational achievement and worker productivity by reducing illness and chronic disability, resulting in a return on investment of 16 times the amount spent to immunise children in the world's poorest countries.
 Sabin Foundation Europe supports vaccine advocacy and education programmes to raise awareness about deadly childhood diseases in the developing world–including rotavirus, pneumococcal diseases, meningococcal disease, measles, rubella, dengue fever and typhoid fever–and to increase access to both new and traditional under-utilised vaccines.

 Our Work in Action:

 UK Member of Parliament (MP) Jeremy Lefroy urged international action to combat neglected tropical diseases during a Parliamentary debate.
-Mr. Lefroy is also the Chair of the All Party Parliamentary Group on Malaria and NTDs (APPMG) and a member of the Sabin Foundation Europe Board of Trustees.
+Mr. Lefroy is also the Chair of the All Party Parliamentary Group on Malaria and NTDs (APPMG) and a former member of the Sabin Foundation Europe Board of Trustees.